WhirlScript/Docs/guide/getting-started/grammar-and-types.md

 ## Literals

-In WhirlSCript, you can use various literals.
+In WhirlScript, you can use various literals.
 These literals are fixed values given in the script literally, not variables.

 For example `1`, `true`, `"str"`.